-How to claim the R&D tax credit in the 2019-20 income year
+How to claim the R&D tax credit

 To claim the R&D tax credit, you need to enrol for the R&D tax credit.
-In addition to enrolling for the credit, you must file your:
+In addition to enrolling for the credit, you must:

-- Research and development (R&D) supplementary return within 30 days after the due date of your income - income tax return on time (although note you can file your return up to a year late, but doing so may result in penalties and interest).
+- obtain general approval or criteria and methodologies approval - file a (R&D) supplementary return within 30 days after the due date of your income tax return - file an income tax return on time (although note you can file your return up to a year late, but doing so may result in penalties and interest).